SachinKalsi/blog/category/ml/_posts/2018-03-05-how-to-handle-missing-values-in-dataset?.md

 image: 'data/images/blog_posts/handle_missing_values.jpg'
 ---

-Missing values in a dataset is very much common in real time.
-Taking action on such missing values is inevitable because missing data causes problems.
+Missed values in a dataset is very much common in real time.
+Taking action on such missed values is inevitable because missed data causes problems.

 ## Lets take a sample dataset.